Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Remove-AzureRmRecoveryServicesAsrServicesProvider.md

 ```

 ## DESCRIPTION
-The **Remove-AzureRmRecoveryServicesAsrServicesProvider** cmdlet removes an Azure Site Recovery Services Provider from the vault.
+The **Remove-AzureRmRecoveryServicesAsrServicesProvider** cmdlet removes the specified Azure Site Recovery recovery services provider from the vault.

 ## EXAMPLES